inwebo-tech/plugin-forgerock-am/README.md

  1. [Installation inWebo Otp Authenticator Plugin](iw-forgerock-am-otp/README.md)
  1. [Installation inWebo Push Authenticator Plugin](iw-forgerock-am-push/README.md)

- :warning: **If you want to install both plugins, it must be the same version.**
+ :warning: **If you want to install both plugins, be sure to use the same version for the plugins.**